 This will show you every domain that Semrush found linking to the queried domain from a given country.

-Use this report to analyze the international scope of a competitor’s PR or link building strategy.
+Use this report to analyze the international scope of a competitor’s PR or link-building strategy.
 If they have a ton of links from a foreign country that you know they don’t do business in, perhaps they bought cheap links from an online vendor that sells fake links overseas.
 However, if they have a high number of links from European countries that have markets for your product or service, then you can consider targeting these countries with your online efforts as well!

 The table of Similar Profiles is calculated based on the number of referring domains pointing to each competitor and the number of common referring domains between the two competitors (your queried domain and the domain in the table).
 If websites have a large number of common referring domains, they can be considered competitors.